gvwilson/thirdbit/src/fiction/santas/index.md

 Just as he opened his mouth to speak,
 Gran-Granna Tumbly turned around.
-She had fresh stiches on her cheek, but what *really* startled Finner was the ray gun in her hand, which was pointed at his chest.
+She had fresh stiches on her cheek, but what *really* startled Finner was the rather large ray gun in her hand, which was pointed at his chest.

 "So," she said sourly.